-Once you have added a Precipitation Calculator, the Configuration window has these settings tabs:
+Once you have added a Precipitation Calculator, the Configuration window has these settings tabs where there are many available conditions to set:

-- Conditions: Set the conditions for your calculation that define the Matrix and Precipitate phases.
-Choose the Calculation Type. - Options: Modify Numerical Parameters that determine how the conditions are calculated.
-The Growth rate model can be set to Simplified or Advanced mode.
+- Conditions: Set the conditions for your calculation that define the Matrix phase and Precipitate phase.
+Choose the Calculation Type. - Options: Modify Numerical Parameters that determine how the conditions are calculated. - There are also unique settings available for this calculator once you add a "Plot Renderer" on page 36.